Garage Dehumidifier Size

 A single-car garage usually starts in the 30–40 pint range.

-That works best when the garage is reasonably enclosed and only moderately humid.
-If the garage door opens constantly or the space gets damp after every rainstorm, move toward 40 pints instead of the smallest option.
+That range works best when the garage is reasonably enclosed and only moderately humid.
+If the garage door opens constantly, the concrete stays damp, or the space gets wet after every rainstorm, move toward 40 pints instead of the smallest option.

-A small unit can help, but it may run constantly if the garage has heavy moisture load.
+A small unit can help in a one-car garage, but it may run constantly if the space has a heavy moisture load or steady outdoor-air leakage.

 Two-Car Garage